-Audit fees in 2021 and 2020 include fees for services performed to comply with generally accepted auditing standards.
-These services include the integrated year-end audit of our consolidated financial statements, attestation services with respect to our internal control over financial reporting, quarterly reviews, accounting consultations on matters addressed during the audit or quarterly reviews, review of documents filed with the SEC, and \$300,000 and \$115,000 paid to Ernst & Young for consent and comfort letter procedures for registration statements filed in 2021 and 2020, respectively.
-The 2021 audit fees included services performed related to the Company's business acquisitions as well as additional procedures related to the Company's growth in Europe and Japan.
+Audit fees in 2022 and 2021 include fees for services performed to comply with generally accepted auditing standards.
+These services include the integrated year-end audit of our consolidated financial statements, attestation services with respect to our internal control over financial reporting, quarterly reviews, accounting consultations on matters addressed during the audit or quarterly reviews, review of documents filed with the SEC, and \$225,000 and \$300,000 paid to Ernst & Young for consent and comfort letter procedures for registration statements filed in 2022 and 2021, respectively.
+Audit-related fees in 2022 include fees related to the implementation of the Company's new global enterprise resource planning system.
+Amounts reflected in "All Other Fees" included fees related to an expanded/ early access and compassionate use assessment and compliance program assessment in 2022.